 \begin{TA} Let $S$ be a compact $C^2$ hypersurface in $\R^n$ with positive definite second fundamental form.
 Let $\Lambda\subset S$ be a $\delta^{\frac12}$-separated set, and let $R\gtrsim \delta^{-1}$.
 Then for each $\epsilon>0$,

 if $p\geq \frac{2(n+1)}{n-1}$.

 \end{TA}

-It is worth noticing that in the application of Theorem A, homogeneity in each variable of the linear part plays a crucial role in obtaining a compact hypersurface with a positive definite second fundamental form.
-In our case, the lack of homogeneity in the $x$-variable created an additional obstacle in obtaining such surface.
-This fact compelled us to consider a particular case of the IVP \eqref{model} with $\varepsilon =0$ so as to ensure homogeneity in both $x$ and $y$ variables separately even though it is non-isotropic.
-With this consideration, using Theorem A we can obtain the following $L^4-L^2$-Strichartz estimate with $\frac18+\epsilon$ derivative loss. \begin{proposition} Let $\alpha <0$ and $S_{\alpha,0}(t)$ be the linear group associated to the IVP \eqref{model} posed on $\T^2$.
+It is worth emphasizing that in the application of Theorem A, homogeneity in each variable of the linear part plays a crucial role in obtaining a compact hypersurface with a positive definite second fundamental form.
+In our case, the lack of homogeneity in the $x$-variable creates an additional obstacle in obtaining such a surface.
+This fact compelled us to consider a particular case of the IVP~\eqref{model} with $\varepsilon =0$ so as to ensure homogeneity in both $x$ and $y$ variables separately even though it is non-isotropic.
+With this consideration, using Theorem A we obtain the following $L^4-L^2$-Strichartz estimate with $\frac18+\epsilon$ derivative loss.

+\begin{proposition} Let $\alpha <0$ and $S_{\alpha,0}(t)$ be the linear group associated to the IVP \eqref{model} posed on $\T^2$.
 Then, there exists a positive constant $C$, such that

 for any $\phi \in L^2(\T^2)$. \end{proposition}